Ifihan/icair-2025-get-dp/README.md

 - Search and replace all instances of the color code in `index.html`
 - Update text color in `main.py` if needed

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to:
+- Report bugs
+- Suggest features
+- Submit pull requests
+- Follow coding guidelines

 ## License